RBEGamer/WordClock/src/lasercut/README.md

 * 1x - `0_opaque_layer` - this is the semi-transparent toplayer plexiglas
 * 1x - `1_text_<LANGUAGE>` - this is the textlayer with the cut out characters

- clean (isopropanol), place and clamp! the `0_opaque_layer` and `1_text` layer ontop of each other and use the `ACRIFIX Plexiglas glue` to fill the minute dot holes with the glue and let it dry for at least 8h.
+ Clean (isopropanol), place and clamp! the `0_opaque_layer` and `1_text` layer ontop of each other and use the `ACRIFIX Plexiglas glue` to fill the minute dot holes with the glue and let it dry for at least 8h.

 ### LIGHTGUIDE (WOOD)